 Asthma can be genetic, though not all cases of asthma are inherited.
 Asthma has a range of other causes and risk factors.

-In this article, we look at whether different types of asthma have genetic links, other causes and risk factors of asthma, and treatments.
+This article discusses whether different types of asthma have genetic links, other causes and risk factors, and treatment.

 - adult-onset asthma